-The Total Gym FIT is a popular glideboard system that uses body weight to create resistance, making it suitable for beginners upwards.
+The Total Gym FIT is an enduringly popular glideboard system that uses your own body weight to create resistance, making it suitable for beginners upwards.
 At first it looks a little different to other glideboard machines in our best home gyms guide.
-That’s because instead of a weight stack, chair, bench and pulleys, the Total Gym FIT takes a more minimal (and compact) approach by using a glideboard and your own bodyweight.

 Total Gym FIT review: Overview

 The Total Gym FIT offers a consistent resistance using your weight with lots of variations on how that is applied.
-As such this offers over 85 different bodyweight exercises to promote a full body workout, all from using a single board as your base.
+As such this offers 85 different bodyweight exercises to promote a full body workout, all from using a single glideboard as your training base.

 That makes this home fitness system a great option for anyone who feels as though they're short on space.
 If the idea of a more compact gym appeals to you, also take a look at our Bowflex PR3000 Home Gym review.